GabrielAbra/modfin/README.md

 # Analysis of Financial Time Series

 ## Risk Matrix
 The Risk Matrix Module provides multiple functions for analyzing time series data and generating risk matrices.
-There are two different types of algorithms that can be distinguished as `Sample`, `Estimator` and `Shrinkage` algorithms.
+There are three different types of algorithms that can be distinguished as `Sample`, `Estimator` and `Shrinkage` algorithms.

 ### Sample Algorithms